OSafwat/Semester-4-Game/ProjectSkeleton.md

      - `true` if the move is successfully completed,
      - `false` otherwise.

-2. `boolean checkMove(Dice dice,  MajesticPheonix majesticPheonix)`
+2. `boolean checkMove(Dice dice,  SolarLion SolarLion)`
-   - **Description**: Check if a move on a specific creature is possible.
+   - **Description**: Check if a move on a SolarLion is possible.
    - **Parameter**:
      - `dice`: The dice selected by the active player to check for the move.
-     - `creature`: The target creature that the active player wants to check if the move is possible against.
+     - `creature`: The SolarLion that the active player wants to check if the move is possible against.
    - **Return Type**: `boolean`
      - `True` if the move is possible,
      - `False` otherwise.

 3. `String toString()`
-   - **Description**: Outputs a string containing the details of the MajesticPheonix.
+   - **Description**: Outputs a string containing the details of the SolarLion.
    - **Return Type**: `String`
-     - The String containing the MajesticPheonix.
+     - The String containing the SolarLion.
 ## Interfaces

 ### `Creature` interface